BSc (Hons) Quantity Surveying

 You will enjoy varied career opportunities both in the UK and overseas.

 Career prospects for quantity surveying graduates are excellent, with many students securing their first professional position working for clients, contractors or professional practices either before or after graduation.
-You can work in the Public or the Private sector and will be equipped with skills to work in the building or civil engineering field.

 If you decide not to go into the profession, however, you can still take advantage of your transferable skills and work experience to enter other careers.